PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

 Applications written in certain languages are able to save memory and to improve application startup time by using a technique called pre-forking.
 This works by starting an application process, and instead of using that process to handle requests, we use that process to fork (but not `exec()`) additional child processes that in turn are actually used for processing requests.

 In SpawningKit terminology, we call the former a "preloader".
-Processes that actually used to handle requests (and these processes may either be forked from a preloader or be spawned directly without a preloader) usually do not have a specific name.
-But for the sake of clarity, let's call the latter, within the context of this document only, "worker processes".
+Processes that actually handle requests (and these processes may either be forked from a preloader or be spawned directly without a preloader) usually do not have a specific name.
+But for the sake of clarity, let's call the latter -- within the context of this document only -- "worker processes".

                                              Requests
                                                 |